Max Koecher

 Max Koecher (/de/; 20 January 1924 in Weimar – 7 February 1990, Lengerich) was a German mathematician.

 Biography

-Koecher studied mathematics and physics at the Georg-August-Universität in Göttingen.
+Koecher studied mathematics and physics at the University of Göttingen.

 In 1951, he received his doctorate under Max Deuring with his work (Koecher 1953) on Dirichlet series with functional equation where he introduced Koecher–Maass series.
-He qualified in 1954 at the Westfälische Wilhelms University in Münster.
-From 1962 to 1970, Koecher was department chair at the University of Munich.
+He qualified in 1954 at the University of Münster.
+From 1962 to 1970, Koecher was department chair at LMU Munich.
 He retired in 1989.